 Looking forward to hearing from you…

 The reason Kenyan emails are much softer and more gracious has to do with cultural differences.
-Here in Africa, relationships are more important than tasks.
-In the West, we are much more task-focussed and less relationship-centric, which we might use as an excuse for our success rate.
-However, what about our awesome service?
+In Africa, relationships are more important than tasks.
+In the West, we are much more task-focussed and less relationship-centric.
+However, what about awesome service?

 Softeners are Crucial in Email